 What’s the best way to revive limp or flat hair?

 Again, dry shampoo.
 It gives poof throughout the day.
-My favorite is Oscar Blandi LOOSE dry shampoo
+My favorite is Oscar Blandi LOOSE dry shampoo, not aerosol.

 Have you come across any hair dyes or specific ingredients that trigger allergic reactions?